kvarak/dnd/docs/_Classes/druid.md

 </div>

 ### Primal Magic
-At 14th level, when you use your action to cast a druid spell, you can make one unarmed or weapon attack as a ***bonus action***.
+When you use your action to cast a druid spell, you can make one unarmed or weapon attack as a ***bonus action***.

 <hr class="classdivider">
 <h1><a class="internal-link" name="internal-dreams">The Circle of Dreams</a></h1>